LA SALLE COUNTY

 The long-term cleanup of the site is being addressed under Superfund's remedial process.
 On September 26, 2006, an Administrative Settlement Agreement and Order on Consent for Remedial Investigation/Feasibility Study (RI/FS) was signed by EPA and Carus Chemical Company.
 In the 2006 order, the Carus Chemical Company agreed to perform the RI/FS for the portion of the facility that they currently own and for the Little Vermilion River.
 EPA is concurrently conducting the RI/FS on the remainder of the facility and in the residential area adjacent to the facility.

 Many residences surrounding the site agreed to have their yards sampled and screened for various metals contamination in summer 2006.
-While initial data did not show very high levels of metals contamination in the residential area, additional supplemental sampling was performed in late 2008.
-This data is being used in the risk assessment to determine if any contamination in the residential area poses a threat to human health and the environment.
+While initial data did not show very high levels of metals contamination in the residential area, supplemental sampling performed at additional properties in late 2008 showed elevated levels of metals at some properties.

-Phase I of the remedial investigation began during the summer of 2007.
-Phase II began in the summer of 2008.
+Phase I of the remedial investigation began during the summer of 2007 and Phase II began in the summer of 2008.
 EPA completed all of its investigation activities in the spring of 2010.
 Data from both phases of the investigation is being evaluated as part of the RI.

 In September 2009, EPA conducted a time-critical removal action to demolish an old laboratory building, situated adjacent to the rolling mill, that was heavily contaminated with metals dust/debris.
 The time-critical removal action also removed friable asbestos located on the outside of the rolling mill and on the ground outside of the rolling mill.

-The final RI Report summarizing the nature and extent of contamination was submitted in June 2012 and is under review.
-The FS is underway and will evaluate various remedies to address the contamination at the site.
+The final RI Report summarizing the nature and extent of contamination was finalized in June 2012.
+The Feasibility Study is currently underway to evaluate various remedies to address the contamination at the site.

 ContactsRemedial Project Manager, U.S. EPA